-Property of interest located on a parcel of land situated in the City of Port of Spain, bounded on the north and east by Nos.
-23-27, St. Vincent Street (“Cabildo Chambers”), on the south by Sackville Street and on the west by the TTPS Police Administration Building, corner Edward and Sackville Streets.
+Cabildo Building is a property of interested located on a parcel of land situated in the City of Port of Spain, bounded on the north and east by Nos.
+23-27, St Vincent Street (“Cabildo Chambers”), on the south by Sackville Street and on the west by the TTPS Police Administration Building.

 Other Known Name: Cabildo Law Museum

 Grade:Grade 2 – property in which material change may be permitted, provided that similarity is maintained in all respects as its original composition, shape and form.

 6 Sackville Street, Port of Spain